Albion railway station, Melbourne

-Albion railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
-It serves the western suburb of Albion, in Melbourne, Victoria, Australia.
-Albion station is a ground level host station, featuring an island platform.
-It opened on 5 January 1860, with the current station provided in 1919.
-The station was originally closed on 1 January 1861, then reopened on 24 March 1891.
+Albion station is a railway station operated by Metro Trains Melbourne on the Sunbury line, part of the Melbourne rail network.
+It serves the suburb of Albion, a western suburb of Melbourne, Victoria, Australia.
+Albion station is a ground level host station, featuring an island platform and a pedestrian underpass.

-Initially opened as Albion and Darlington, the station was given its current name of Albion on 24 March 1891, upon its reopening.

-The Melbourne – Sydney standard gauge line passes to the east of the station and, along with the Albion – Jacana freight line, branches off north of the station.
+The Melbourne – Sydney standard gauge line passes to the east of the station and, along with the Albion – Jacana freight line, it branches off north of the station.

 History

-The Melbourne & Murray River Railway (now the Bendigo line) opened in 1859, operating from Footscray to Sunbury.
-By the early 1860s, the line had been extended to Bendigo.
-A station named Albion and Darlington was built on the site of the current station, opening on 5 January 1860.
-Albion and Darlington only remained open for a single year.
-In 1891, a new station, named Albion, opened to the west of the previous station.
-In 1919, Albion was relocated to its current site.
+The Melbourne & Murray River Railway (now known as the Bendigo line) opened in January 1859, with trains running from Footscray to Sunbury.
+On 5 January 1860, a station named Albion and Darlington, named after the surrounding area which was then known as Darlington and the nearby Albion Quarrying Company, opened on the railway at the site of the current Albion station.
+Albion and Darlington station, however, was in operation for only a year.

+In 1891, after the construction of the nearby Braybrook Junction station in 1885, a new station, now simply named Albion, was opened further to the north-west of the Albion and Darlington site.

+In 1919, Albion station was relocated again, this time back to its original, and current, site.

 In 1961, the former Ballarat Road level crossing was grade separated, and was replaced with a road overpass, just north of the station.
+As part of the construction of the North East Standard Gauge line through the site in 1961, a new Albion station was built on the site of the old station.
+The new station consisted of an island platform and a new pebble-mix-coated building.

-Until 1961, the station had a signal box to control of the junction with the Albion – Jacana freight line, after which it was replaced by a signal panel, which was moved to the Sunshine signal box in 1965.
+Up until 1961, the station had a signal box to control of the junction with the Albion – Jacana freight line, after which it was replaced by a signal panel, which was moved to the Sunshine signal box in 1965.

 In 1972, both platforms were extended.
 In 2022, both platforms were again extended at the up end.

-As part of the Melbourne Airport rail link project, Albion is scheduled to be rebuilt.
-An 18-metre high flyover will be built above the station and Ballarat Road.
+Future

+Albion station will be completely rebuilt as part of the Melbourne Airport Rail project.

+In the first stage of the project, with construction to begin in 2028 and completed by 2030, the current Albion station will be demolished and a new station built slightly further to the south-east.
+The new station will include a pedestrian overpass with stairs and lifts, while the current pedestrian underpass will remain in place to preserve current walking routes in the suburb for local residents.
+Passenger access to the station will also be opened up to Ferguson St, Albion.

+By 2033, in the second and final stage of the project, an 18-metre high railway flyover will be built above the station and across Ballarat Road, carrying airport trains from Sunshine station to the airport.
+Airport trains will be travelling high above Albion station on this flyover and will not stop there: thus, passengers boarding at Albion will have to travel one stop back to Sunshine station to board an airport train.